iExecBlockchainComputing/iexec-doc/stackdescription.rst

 Worker pools
 ------------

-| Workers are organized in worker pools.
+| Workers are organized in worker pools, where participating computing powers are called ‘Workers’.
+| As a worker provider, you can connect your machine to the network and provide computing power.
-| For each one of these, a scheduler manages the work distribution.
+| A scheduler manages the work distribution.
 There are two types of worker pools:
 |  - Public worker pools
 |  - Private worker pools